Slow Cooker Salisbury Steak

 Instructions

-- In a mixing bowl, season the ground beef with your preferred beef seasoning blend.
-Mix just until combined.
-Shape the mixture into 5 large or 6 smaller patties, depending on your portion size preference.
+- Place the ground beef in a mixing bowl.
+Add the beef seasoning and gently mix just until combined.
+Shape into 5 large or 6 smaller patties.

-- Arrange the patties in a single layer in the bottom of the slow cooker.
-It’s okay if they overlap slightly.
+- Arrange the patties in the bottom of the slow cooker.

-- In a separate bowl, stir together the beef gravy, cream of mushroom soup, and dry onion soup mix until smooth.
-If you’re short on time, you can skip the bowl and pour each directly over the patties.
+- In a medium bowl, whisk together the beef gravy, cream of mushroom soup, onion soup mix, garlic powder, and black pepper.

-- Cover the slow cooker with the lid and cook on LOW for 4 to 6 hours, or until the patties are cooked through and reach an internal temperature of 160°F.
+- Cover and cook on LOW for 4 to 6 hours, or until the patties reach an internal temperature of 160°F.

 Nutrition